-To encourage share ownership and align the interests of employees with shareholders

-Executive Directors are entitled to participate in employee share schemes in operation during the period of the policy on the same basis as other colleagues.
+To encourage share ownership and align the interests of employees with shareholders Executive Directors are entitled to participate in employee share schemes in operation during the period of the policy on the same basis as other colleagues.

 The Group currently operates the 2021 Approved SAYE Plan for UK colleagues.

 The limits are in line with the limits for other employees which are set by the UK tax authorities.
-Currently this limit is £500 per month for the SAYE scheme.
+Currently this limit is ± 500 per month for the SAYE scheme.

-Not applicable
+Element, Purpose and Link to Stratogy Operation Maximum Opportunity/Limit Derformance targets/comments of interests between Executive Directors and shareholders

+Share ownership guidelines

-Element, Purpose and Link to Strategy Operation Maximum Opportunity/Limit Performance targets/comments Share ownership gui delines To increase the alignment of interests between Executive Directors and Executive Directors are expected to build and maintain a holding of Company shares equal to at least 200 per cent of base salary.
-Not applicable Not applicable shareholders Executive Directors are expected to retain half of any shares that vest under the LTIP after taking into account any shares sold to pay tax and other statutory obligations, until a shareholding of at least 200 per cent of base salary is reached.
+To increase the alignment Executive Directors are expected to build and maintain a holding of Company shares equal to at least 200 per cent of base salary.

+Executive Directors are expected to retain half of any shares that vest under the LTIP after taking into account any shares sold to pay tax and other statutory obligations, until a shareholding of at least 200 per cent of base salary is reached.

 LTIP awards made that are subject to the two-year holding period will be deemed to be part of an executive directors' shareholding.

 The two-year holding period will continue to apply after a Director has stepped down from the Board.

 Executive Directors will normally be expected to maintain a minimum shareholding of 200 per cent of salary (or actual shareholding if lower) for the two years after stepping down from the Board.
 The Committee retains discretion to waive this guideline in exceptional circumstances if it is not considered to be appropriate.